amitgupta98/HateCrime-DataAnalysis-PowerBI/README.md

 If you’ve been the victim of verbal abuse, talk to the police or one of our partner organisations about what has happened.
 You’ll find a list of them on our How to report hate crime page.

 Even if you don’t know who verbally abused you, the information could still help us to improve how we police the area where the abuse took place.

+# Conclusion
+These are some of the quick insights from this exercise:

+1.5 years having highest hate crime- 1996,1997,2000,2001,2008 2.Individuals are more involved in the hate crimes 3.New York and Los angeles are the two places whose public agency faces more hate crime in usa 4.More cases are registered in city agency
+5.State havng high hit crime is California 6.Population group of 1A, 3, 4, 1B and 5 are involved in hate crime
+7.Hate crime is registered more in residence/home more 8.Main reason for hate crime is due to race/ethnicity/ancestry